-Bimal Nepal (PI) is an Associate Professor in the Department of Engineering Technology and Industrial Distribution (ETID).
+Bimal Nepal (PI) is a Professor in the Department of Engineering Technology and Industrial Distribution (ETID).
 He has a long track record for engaging UG students in research.
-Through a recent industry grant (2013-2016) for talent incubator program at Thomas and Joan Read Center for Distribution Research and Education, he advised over 100 undergraduate students from his research intensive classes in company projects including many women and underrepresented minority students.
+Through an industry grant for talent incubator program at Thomas and Joan Read Center for Distribution Research and Education, he advised over 100 undergraduate students from his research intensive classes in company projects including many women and underrepresented minority students.
 These research projects are highly valued by the corporate sponsors.
 One female undergraduate student published a peer reviewed article, while many of them accepted research intensive industry jobs and some went to graduate school.

 Satish Bukkapatnam (Co-PI) is the Director of TEES IMS and Rockwell International Professor in Indus. & Sys.
 Engineering.
 The proposed research will leverage his recent NSF projects.
 He has supported over 30 undergraduate students during the past 5 years using REU, TAMU’s Aggie Challenge, honors college and LSAMP programs (8 of them from underrepresented minority groups).
 Some students have received TAMU Summer Undergraduate Research Fellowships.
 Most recently, his REU student from underrepresented minority groups won awards in undergraduate student poster competition and is currently beginning his PhD study.

 Prabhakar Pagilla, James J. Cain Professor II, Mechanical Engineering, has been conducting research in various R2R manufacturing systems for about two decades.
 His research group has provided solutions to industry, trained graduate and undergraduate students and practicing engineers in this critical US manufacturing activity.
 He has a track record of leading large scale collaborative projects involving both graduate and undergraduate students.
 His skills and experience will be highly useful in managing the REU efforts as lead senior personnel.